marcopiemontese0-stack/etf_ranking_model/README.md

 ```
 LONGTERM = Sharpe(2y) + 2 * MaxDrawdown(2y)
 ```
 Sharpe is annualized over a two-year rolling window.
 The drawdown is negative, so it always lowers the score.
 The multiplier 2 sets how much a drawdown costs relative to a point of Sharpe.
 The factor rewards ETFs that went up steadily, and punishes the ones that went up through deep falls.

 **BUYDIP — shape of the fall**
 ```
-depth   = rebound from the 3-month low
+rebound   = rebound from the 3-month low
 context = distance below the 1-year high
-BUYDIP  = 0.5 * z(depth) + 0.5 * z(context)
+BUYDIP  = 0.5 * z(rebound) + 0.5 * z(context)
 ```
 Both legs are standardized before they are added, otherwise the leg with the wider spread would dominate and the 50/50 weights would be fiction.
 The factor is high only when both